Mainframe 24 Hour Volume Reaches $26.20 Million (MFT)

-Mainframe (CURRENCY:MFT) traded flat against the U.S. dollar during the twenty-four hour period ending at 7:00 AM Eastern on March 6th.
-During the last week, Mainframe has traded flat against the U.S. dollar.
-One Mainframe coin can currently be purchased for $0.0170 or 0.00000035 BTC on cryptocurrency exchanges.
-Mainframe has a market cap of $169.51 million and $26.20 million worth of Mainframe was traded on exchanges in the last day.
+Mainframe (CURRENCY:MFT) traded flat against the US dollar during the 24 hour period ending at 23:00 PM ET on March 7th.
+Mainframe has a total market capitalization of $169.51 million and $26.20 million worth of Mainframe was traded on exchanges in the last day.
+During the last week, Mainframe has traded flat against the US dollar.
+One Mainframe coin can now be purchased for approximately $0.0170 or 0.00000035 BTC on exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.